Happy Holidays Charger Family!

 Dusty Steere – Principal

-Erin Stedman – Assistant Principal
+Erin Stedman – Assistant Principal (on maternity leave through February)

 Thank you to Cherry Crest Read-a-thon Participants!
 Thank you to all students and families who participated in the Cherry Crest PTSA Read-a-thon!
 With your generous support we met and exceeded our fundraising goal.
-Altogether, students read over 216,000 minutes with families generously providing funds to support instructional assistants, virtual field trips and other PTSA-sponsored programs.
+Altogether, students read over 205,000 minutes with families generously providing funds to support instructional assistants, field trips and other PTSA-sponsored programs.
 Learn more about Read-a-thon on our Cherry Crest PTSA website here.
 Thank you for your support.

 Winter Break Tips and Activities.
 While the winter break is a great time to relax and recharge, it is also a two-week break from the daily educational demands of school.
 Here are some tips to make sure your child will be ready to go when school resumes in January.